 We have discussed above, drawing lessons from elsewhere, some of the potential consequences of the early EPF withdrawals to Malaysia.
 There will no doubt be more, and so we believe that now is the time to convene a serious conversation about what measures can be taken to mitigate them.
 And we believe that since GE15 is just around the corner, the conversation should be driven by those who will be seeking to govern the country.

-To contribute to (and perhaps to help kickstart) their deliberation, we offer four broad recommendations as food for thought:
+To contribute to (and perhaps to help kickstart) their deliberation, we offer five broad recommendations as food for thought:

 As we transition to become an ageing society, consider ways to incentivise and support workers to extend their working lives.
 This may include phased retirement arrangements, flexible retirement rather than a strictly chronological one, and a framework for healthy pathways to retirement (HPTR).
 It is crucial that these policy instruments not only facilitate longer working lives, but also benefit people’s life in retirement when it eventually comes.

 To ensure that all Malaysians will be protected from future economic shocks, political parties ought to work towards proposing measures to expand social protection in the country.
 This means investment in social infrastructure and services including care services, elderly housing, healthcare, and career support to create age-friendly societies.
 We also need to broaden coverage to those who are self-employed and in informal work.